Bikeman868/NPL/docs/SYNTAX.md

 - **strings** literals can be enclosed in single quotes, double quotes or back ticks.
 To embed a quote into a string delimited with the same quote character, prefix the quotation mark with `\`.
 To add `\` to a string you need to put two `\\` characters.
 The `\` can also be used to add control characters in the usual way, so `"\n"` is a string containg a newline character.
 Similarly you can use `\r`, `\t` and `\f`.
+All string types support multi-line strings, but single and double quotes trim additional spaces after a newline character and back tick delimited strings are verbatim.

 - **date** literals are rare in code, but maybe useful in unit tests.
 For places where you need them, date variables can be initialized with a string that conforms to RFC 3339.

 - **boolean** literals must use the reserved words `true` and `false`.

-- **arrays** can be initialized with a list of expressions enclosed in a scope block.
-Each expression must either be on a separate line (recommended) or enclosed in parentheses (in our opinion less readable).
+- **lists** can be initialized with a list of expressions enclosed in square brackets and separated by newline charaters.
+Each expression must be on a separate line.

 - **maps** can be initialized with a list of key/value pairs enclosed in a scope block.
 Each pair must be on a separate line, and the key must be separated from the value by at least one space.
 If the key is an expression then it must be enclosed in parentheses.

-Note that strings delimited with single or double quotes must be closed before the end of the line, but strings delimited with back ticks can contain multiple lines of text.
-Strings with back ticks also support string interpolation where `${<expression>}` is replaced by the result of the evaluating the expression.
+Note that strings with single and double quotes support string interpolation where `${<expression>}` is replaced by the result of the evaluating the expression.
+Strings delimited with back ticks are verbatim.

 For example: